Antinous: The Tragic Life of Emperor Hadrian’s Lover

 Author Image

-By Mirjana UzelacPhD Anthorpology, MA Ethnology & AnthropologyMirjana is a socio-cultural anthropologist and archaeologist with a keen interest in history of science, gender, and constructions of legacies.
-She has a PhD in anthropology from the University of Alberta, a MA in ethnology and anthropology, and a BA in archaeology from the University of Belgrade.
+By Mirjana UzelacPhD Anthropology, MA Ethnology & AnthropologyMirjana is a socio-cultural anthropologist and archaeologist with a keen interest in the history of science, gender, and constructions of legacies.
+She holds a PhD in Anthropology from the University of Alberta, a MA in Ethnology and Anthropology, and a BA in Archaeology from the University of Belgrade.